Parmigiano-Reggiano Museum | Soragna (PR)

 The Culatello Ham Museum is located in the great plain of Emilia Romagna, a land dominated by the Po River where the fog is an essential element of taste, and its birth is due from the will of the local population that wanted to preserve its traditions.

-The museum itinerary reveals everything about the secret world of Culatello: the territory, the pig, and their secret link with Sant’Antonio Abate and the fine art of the town of Norcia.
+Among the Food Museums of Emilia-Romagna, the Culatello Ham Museum is unmissable spot which reveals everything about the art of Culatello making: the territory, the pig, and their secret link with Sant’Antonio Abate and the fine art of the town of Norcia.

 Tomato Museum | Collecchio (PR)

 This museum is housed in an ancient monastic complex and is dedicated to tomatoes, a precious fruit introduced in Italy by the Americas as an ornamental plant, and today a pillar of our daily cuisine.